Local community: Benefits of local community

 "Social connectedness matters to our lives in the most profound way." -Robert Putnam.

 Robert Putnam reports, in the chapter Health and Happiness from his book Bowling Alone, that recent public research shows social connection impacts all areas of human health, this includes psychological and physical aspects of human health.
 Putnam says "...beyond a doubt that social connectedness is one of the most powerful determinates of our well being."
-In particular it is face to face connections which have been show to have greater impacts then non-face to face relationships.
+In particular it is face to face connections which have been shown to have greater impacts then non-face to face relationships.

 Specific health benefits of strong social relationships are a decrease in the likelihood of: seasonal viruses, heart attacks, strokes, cancer, depression, and premature death of all sorts.